nepalez/immutability/README.md

 elder_andrew.at(2)  == nil          # => true
 ```

-This can be used to check whether two instance has a [cenancestor][cenancestor]:
+This can be used to check whether two instances has a [cenancestor][cenancestor]:

 ```ruby
 elder_andrew.at(0) == young_andrew.at(0) # => true